 In Jerusalem, there are 31 community administrations deployed in the city's neighborhoods and providing a solution for all the city's residents.

-- Provide neighborhood-local services to residents in the areas of leisure, culture, urban planning and more, in accordance with municipal policy.
+- To provide residents with local neighborhood services relating to leisure activities, culture, urban planning and more, in accordance with the municipal policy.

-- Develop community life in the neighborhood: a platform for community organizing, creating opportunities for community gatherings and initiatives, and nurturing leading and influential local leadership.
+- To develop the community life in the neighborhood, serve as a platform for community organizations and initiatives and nurture leading and influential local leadership.